tjmahr/dissertation/docs/15-aim1-notebook.md

 random smooths.
 I modeled the looks from from 250 to 1800 ms.
-This window was 300 ms longer than the one used for the phonological competitors in order to capture late-occuring semantic effects.
+This window was 300 ms longer than the one used for the phonological competitors in order to capture late-occurring semantic effects.